Fish oil therapy is an excellent way to boost cognitive function after brain injury.

 All this makes fish oil an excellent supplement for brain injury patients.

-The benefits you can get from fish oil depend on a few factors.
+The benefits you can get from fish oil therapy for brain injury will depend on a few factors.
 One of these factors is your diet.

 That’s because there is another type of fatty acid that is found in many of the processed foods that we consume in a western diet.
-This acid, called omega-6, is a pro-inflammatory, and it has the opposite effect on the brain that omega-3 does.
+This acid, called omega-6, is a pro-inflammatory, and cancels out most of the benefits of omega-3.

-To get the most health benefits, the ratio of omega-6 to omega-3 should be 1:1.
-Scientists estimate that most people in western, developed nations consume a ratio of about 16:1.
+To get the most cognitive benefits from fish oil, the ratio of omega-6 to omega-3 should be 1:1.
+However, scientists estimate that most people in western, developed nations consume a ratio of about 16:1.
+This drastic imbalance means that most people do not receive many benefits from fish oil supplements.

 When you lower your omega-6 consumption, the omega-3 you get from fish oil will have a much more noticeable effect.